kleviss/shopping-cart-frontend-react-material/README.md

 Live Demo here: https://eh27f.csb.app/

 If you have any ideas to enrich this interface or make it cooler pull requests are very welcomed.

+Thanks to MaCadiz that replied to this question (https://stackoverflow.com/questions/65147684/how-to-make-a-material-ui-grid-element-sticky/65154285#65154285) on Stackoverflow to add more features to the shopping cart.